TARTU, THE CITY OF GOOD THOUGHTS

 Tartu is famous also for its museums: Tartu University Museum, Old Observatory, The City Museum, the Beer Museum.
-The new Estonian National Museum with electronic tickets adaptable to a visitor’s interest and language will open on October 1.
+The grand Estonian National Museum with electronic tickets adaptable to a visitor’s interest is definitely worth a visit.

 Tartu is also a playful city, perfect for families with children.
 A must-see is the UNICEF recognized Tartu Toy Museum with its displays of toys from different countries and times.